Jogo2002/Lab-more-project/README.md

 ```

 ## Example: Webscraping Project
-This example is good because it shows the agent answering a high-level question about a real project directory.
+This example is good because it shows the agent answering a high-level question about a real scraping project.

 ```bash
 $ cd test_projects/webscraping_project